BADF00D/SerializableExceptionFixer/README.md

 If thy custom exception has additional properties, these have to be public with getter and setter.
 Furthermore they have to be serialized by hand, implementing the ISerializable interface.

+If you are interessted in the diagnostics currently availbale, see [Diagnostics](Diagnostics.md).

 TODO add description and excample for exception with custom properties.